-The outcome of the October 2018 consultation exercise was published on 27 June 2019: Implementing reforms to the leasehold system in England: summary of consultation responses and government response (PDF 578 KB).
+The outcome of this consultation exercise was published on 27 June 2019: Implementing reforms to the leasehold system in England: summary of consultation responses and government response (PDF 578 KB).

 The sections below set out the timetable for various consultation exercises.

 The Law Commission’s work on leasehold reform is ongoing.
 The Commission is carrying out a full review of enfranchisement law and procedure.
 Enfranchisement is the term used to describe buying the freehold interest or extending a lease agreement.

 On 19 July 2018, the Commission published proposed measures (PDF 477 KB) to help existing leasehold homeowners buy the freehold of their houses.
 This was followed in September 2018 with a consultation paper (PDF 7.12 MB)– responses were invited up to 20 November 2018.
 The paper proposed “a new, single regime for leasehold enfranchisement designed to benefit leaseholders of houses and flats.”
 A summary version of the consultation paper (PDF 884 KB) is available.